-We are practitioners committed to the use of Rapid Prompting Method (RPM).
-RPM is an educational method developed by Soma Mukhopadhyay.
+We are practitioners committed to the use of RPM (Rapid Prompting Method).
+RPM is a teaching method developed by Soma Mukhopadhyay.
 RPM will help to improve an individuals education, communication and motor planning skills.

 Through the use of RPM, we strive to connect our students to age appropriate learning, a method of communication and a supportive community.

 We believe that everyone has the ability to learn, understand and comprehend: An individual with autism or another related disability is no different.
 It is important to remember that a motor skills have little to do with intelligence and that lack or limited speech does not mean a lack of language.

 An individual with autism may have a brain and body disconnect.
 This means the brain and body do not always cooperate.